sigdotcom/mstacm.org/apps/resume-portal/README.md

 Runs the app in the development mode.<br /> Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-If you get an error saying something like:
-TypeError: Cannot read properties of undefined...
+Once the resume page is up and running, you have to upload resumes.
+To do this, start up the profile page (refer to readme in profile-web/) and upload a resume.
+Then, refresh (or restart) the resume page and you should see your uploaded resume.

-Make sure your environment variables are configured.
+If you get an error when uploading a resume in the profile page, make sure your environment variables are configured.
 You'll need to get those from Digital Ocean so reach out to one of the chairs of ACM-Web.
 Once your files are updated, refer to step 4 in Installation in the api readme.